Moo Shu Pork

 Instructions

-- Marinate Pork: In a ziploc bag, combine all the marinade ingredients together.
+- In a ziploc bag, combine all the marinade ingredients together.
 Reserve ½ cup of the marinade mixture.
 Add the pork pieces to the bag and toss well until the meat is evenly coated in the marinade.
 Set aside for 5 minutes.

-- Cook: Add the peanut oil to a large skillet and heat over high heat.
+- Add the peanut oil to a large skillet and heat over high heat.
 Add the meat from the marinade to the skillet, discarding the remaining marinade in the bag.
 Saute the pork for 2 to 3 minutes, breaking it up with your tongs, until lightly browned.
 Add the vegetables and cook for 3 to 4 minutes, until vegetables are tender-crisp.
 Stir in the reserved ½ cup sauce and cook for another minute, until sauce thickens.

-- Serve: Serve over tortillas or Chinese pancakes and drizzle with additional hoisin sauce.
+- Serve over tortillas or Chinese pancakes and drizzle with additional hoisin sauce.
 Garnish with green onions and radishes.

 - Not a fan of pork?
 Use chicken or beef!
 Keep in mind when using different proteins, the cook time can vary.